Xilinx/Vitis_Model_Composer/heterogenous_designs/AIE_HDL/README.md

 # Examples with AI Engine and HDL blocks

-In Model Composer, you can simulate a design containing both AI Engine blocks and HDL blocks (placed on the FPGA).
+In Model Composer, you can simulate a design containing both AI Engine blocks and HDL blocks (targetted to the FPGA fabric).
 To connect these two domains, we use the "AIE to HDL" and "HDL to AIE" blocks.

 ![](images/screen_shot.PNG)